Jacob-Cochran/FPGACheckers/README.md

 This project is a Checkers Game implemented using the Tkinter GUI library (with PIL as a dependency).
 The Application works using a Client-Server Architecture implemented via Socket Communication.
 There are two separate components to this package: (1) A Server which runs on a PynQ FPGA, and (2) A lightweight GUI that runs on the clients local machine.

 1. Server: The code-base intended for the Server, running on a PynQ FPGA using a custom hardware overlay.
-  a.
-Server.py: This is the core-script for the server.
+  * Server.py: This is the core-script for the server.
 It instantiates a custom IP Overlay using a hardware bitstream, representing the move validation and state- checking logic of checkers.
 The Server file also runs the TCP Socket Server.
 It first creates a new TCP Socket Host, and listens indefinitely for incoming packets.
 It then interprets these packets as a chess move, as well as the current checker-board.
 The server then validates the move with a condition code, and returns the new board state.
 3.

 ### Future Features